Rule 5101:1-2-50 | Ohio works now.

 (A) Who will receive the OWN food assistance benefit?

-(1) Participation in the OWN program is determined automatically on a monthly basis based on data in the statewide automated eligibility system.
+(1) Participation in the OWN program is determined automatically on a monthly basis based on data in the Ohio benefits integrated eligibility system.

-(2) For members of a SNAP assistance group to receive the OWN benefit, data in the statewide automated eligibility system must indicate the assistance group:
+(2) For members of a SNAP assistance group to receive the OWN benefit, data in the Ohio benefits integrated eligibility system must indicate the assistance group:

-(a) Includes a minor child as defined in rule 5101:1-1-01 of the Administrative Code and the biological or adoptive parents of the minor child residing in the same household; or a pregnant woman with no other children who is at least in her sixth month of pregnancy; and
+(a) Includes a minor child as defined in rule 5101:1-1-01 of the Administrative Code and the biological or adoptive parents of the minor child residing in the same household; or a pregnant woman with no other children; and

 (b) At least one parent must be working thirty hours per week, with the exception of a single parent with a child under age six who is required to work twenty hours per week.
 Two-parent households are required to work a combined fifty-five hours per week with one parent working at least thirty hours per week.